Towards Multi-spatiotemporal-scale Generalized PDE Modeling: Experiments

-Figure~\ref{fig:performance_plots_param} shows results obtained by various models averaged over $208$ different unseen evaluation force values.
-U-Net based methods perform best.
-In contrast to the unconditioned experiments, substituting lower blocks by FNO blocks didn't yield better generalization capabilities.
 In general, we observe that conditioning is more difficult for FNO layers, most strikingly seen in the performance curves of FNOs.
 We however do not discard the possibility that for FNO layers, alternative parameter embedding and conditioning methods might be required.
 Nevertheless, our results also coincide with the findings of~\citet{lu2022comprehensive}, which state that FNO like architectures seemed to be extremely sensitive to noise, and failed to predict solutions for even small amounts of added Gaussian noise.

 In Figure~\ref{fig:figure_force_ablation}, we show performance of different models tested on buoyancy force values in the range $0.1 \leq f \leq 0.6$.
 The curves indicate that the difficulty of the tasks increases for larger buoyancy force values, but U-Net based PDE surrogates show better interpolation and extrapolation abilities.
 In Figure~\ref{fig:performance_conditioning}, we display example scalar fields obtained for the parameter conditioning experiments of the Navier-Stokes equations using the best performing U-Net$_\text{mod}$ model.
 Predicted and ground truth fields are shown for different values of the absolute buoyancy force and different time-scale values.